tushar087/eShopping/README.md

+# ASP.NET Core Micro Services

-This is an e-commerce microservices project with different microservice for diferent domain defined as per its scope :
+This is an e-commerce microservices project with different microservice for diferent domain defined as per its scope:

- Catalog
+- Catalog
- Basket
+- Basket
- Discount
+- Discount
- Ordering
+- Ordering

 Each microservice is using other own database including SQL Server , PostGRESQL, Redis and MongoDB and is containerized using docker so that it can be easily deployable on any other system.

-Technology used:
+### Technology Used

- ASP.NET Core
+ - ASP.NET Core
- C#
+ - C#
- Docker
+ - Docker
- Relational and Non-Relational Database
+ -  Relational and Non-Relational Database